Quick Commerce: What is Quick Commerce and What does it mean?

 Prior to the Covid-19 pandemic a study by PwC highlighted that most consumers around the world valued efficiency and convenience more than anything else.
 In the US 80% said they're the key ingredients of a positive customer experience.

 Traditionally four things drive the need for speed and convenience; they are busy lifestyles smaller households urbanization and aging populations.
-But the pandemic accentuated these needs even further, particularly in terms of commerce delivery.
-Today, the prevalence of remote working means consumers are less likely to drop into a store.
+But the pandemic accentuated these needs even further particularly in terms of commerce delivery.
+Today the prevalence of remote working means consumers are less likely to drop into a store.
 So convenient commerce delivery is more sought-after than ever.

 According to the OECD 21% of US consumers ordered groceries online from a nearby store as a direct result of the pandemic.
 Interestingly 19% of over-65s did this too adapting new technologies and habits in the process.
 And this trend continued into 2022 with online grocery deliveries increasing 37% year-on-year.

-Brands that have embraced quick commerce, or q-commerce, have been the biggest beneficiaries of this new behaviour – and their good fortune is set to continue for the foreseeable future.
+Brands that have embraced quick commerce or q-commerce have been the biggest beneficiaries of this new behavior's - and their good fortune is set to continue for the foreseeable future.

 What is quick commerce?